chipweinberger/flutter_blue_plus/README.md

 ## Foreward

 I highly recommend QuickBlue (https://pub.dev/packages/quick_blue) in favor of FlutterBlue.
-It has a simpler, cleaner API, and supports iOS, MacOS, Android, Windows, and partial Linux support.
+It has a simpler API, a much smaller codebase, and supports iOS, MacOS, Android, Windows, and partial Linux support.

 Note: this plugin is continuous work from FlutterBlue since maintaince stoped.